ChenFocus/alexa-top-sites-mx/README.md

 python uk_uni.py 161 | tee result_uk_uni.txt # Check for UK universities only
 # wait for completion of the script
 ```

+> *The conversion of the original `.json` data to `.csv` format is through a series of replace/regrex match/plugin operation conducted in [Visual Studio Code](https://code.visualstudio.com).

 ## Results